 The classification of financial assets depends on (i) the purpose for which they were acquired, (ii) the business model in which a financial asset is managed, and (iii) its contractual cash flow characteristics.
-The standard has four categories, of which two are applicable within the Company: fair value through profit or loss ("FVTPL") and amortised cost.
+Two categories are applicable to the Company's financial assets: fair value through profit or loss ("FVTPL") and amortised cost.
 This classification determines the subsequent measurement basis.
 The following accounting policies apply to the subsequent measurement of financial assets.